artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 Arduino with respect to ease of use.
 Specifically, the project creation project is more complex and there is no USART or `print()` capability over USB as there is with Arduino.
 The Nucleo development boards manufactured by ST bundle both debugging and serial over one USB connection.
-In future parts we will examine how to get these features up and running as well as setting up a more easy to use workflow for writing software.
+In future posts, we will examine how to get these features up and running as well as setting up a more easy to use workflow for writing software.